Gene Sanders

-Eugene Sanders (born November 10, 1956) is a former American football offensive lineman in the National Football League (NFL).
-He was drafted by the Tampa Bay Buccaneers in the eighth round of the 1979 NFL Draft.
-He played college football at Texas A&M and Washington.
+Eugene Sanders (born November 10, 1956) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+He played college football for the Texas A&M Aggies and Washington Huskies.
+He was selected by the Tampa Bay Buccaneers in the eighth round of the 1979 NFL draft.

 Sanders retired from pro football due to a shoulder injury.
 He later worked in management for Xerox and the YMCA, as well as being ordained as a Baptist minister.